Search

 The Lubavitcher Rebbe, Rabbi Menachem M. Schneerson, provided the following explanation:*

-Aside from the lesson Purim teaches us to spread Judaism amongst the Jewish people, it also teaches us that we must bring goodness, justice, and righteousness to the entire world, including the Gentile nations…
+The lessons of Purim teaches us to spread Judaism amongst the Jewish people.
+They also teaches us that we must bring goodness, justice, and righteousness to the entire world, including the Gentile nations…

-Not only should a Jew behave with total firmness and not allow himself to be intimidated by the Gentile, but he should also influence the Gentile to behave in a just, righteous manner, by bringing him to adhere to the Noahide Code.
-This is highlighted in the narrative of the Megillah [the Book of Esther]:
+Not only should a Jew behave with total firmness and not allow himself to be intimidated by the Gentile.
+He should also influence the Gentile to behave in a just, righteous manner, by bringing him to adhere to the Noahide Code.
+This is highlighted in the narrative of the Megillah [Esther ch.
+10]:

-After Mordechai was appointed viceroy [of Persia], he strove to promote the well-being of all the inhabitants of the countries under King Achashverosh – both the Jews and the Gentiles of the one hundred and twenty-seven countries…[1]
+After Mordechai was appointed viceroy [of Persia], he strove to promote the well-being of all the inhabitants of the countries under King Achashverosh.
+He accomplished this for both the Jews and the Gentiles of the one hundred and twenty-seven countries…

 Footnotes